PurpleKingdomGames/indigo-examples/README.md

 # Indigo Examples

-Examples of how to build things in Indigo, running the latest public release.
+Examples of how to build things in Indigo using the latest public release.

 There are two sections: